Jenelle Evans Baby: ‘Teen Mom’ Explains Why She Wasn’t Lying To MTV Producers

 Jenelle Evans has been accused of lying about her pregnancy.
-Over the summer, this Teen Mom 2 star announced that she was pregnant with her third child and she was over the moon excited that she is having a baby girl.
+Over the summer, this Teen Mom 2 star announced that she was pregnant with her third child, and she was over the moon excited that she is having a baby girl.
 Jenelle already has two sons with two separate men, Jace and Kaiser, so it is exciting for her that she’s bringing a girl into this world.
 But when exactly did she find out that she was pregnant?
-When MTV producers asked her about the pregnancy on last night’s Teen Mom 2, it is possible that Jenelle was pregnant – she just didn’t know herself.
+When MTV producers asked her about the pregnancy on last night’s Teen Mom 2, it is possible that Jenelle was pregnant — she just didn’t know herself.

 According to a new tweet, Jenelle Evans is now trying to set the record straight with a timeline that doesn’t seem to make sense with Teen Mom 2 viewers.
-Apparently, there had been plenty of rumors that she was pregnant about the time she got pregnant, but Evans didn’t know she was pregnant.
+Apparently, there had been plenty of rumors about the time she got pregnant, but Evans didn’t know she was pregnant.
 She reveals on Twitter that she even went to the doctor’s office for an ultrasound, but they couldn’t see anything.
-As Teen Mom 2 was airing last night, Jenelle Evans decided to set the record straight by explaining how things went down – and how she didn’t lie to producers.
+As Teen Mom 2 was airing last night, Jenelle Evans decided to set the record straight by explaining how things went down — and how she didn’t lie to producers.

 “Here’s the deal… April of 2016 I filmed the car cam scene with David and found out at lunch from my Endo.
-I was pregnant…Then coming home from lunch the car scene with David was filmed with me not remembering we were recording lol…,” Jenelle Evans explains on Twitter, sharing that she thought she may be pregnant.
+I was pregnant…Then coming home from lunch the car scene with David was filmed with me not remembering we were recording lol,” Jenelle Evans explains on Twitter, sharing that she thought she might be pregnant.

 #TeenMom2‘s @PBandJenelley_1 shows off her baby bump days before her due date — take a look! https://t.co/mWoFniJzOU pic.twitter.com/f5k3MXzabr